-To-date Afternoons In Stereo has released five studio albums: The independent debut, 'Aural Pleasure', came together in 2004. it's follow-up, 'Leaves Of Brass', was released in 2006 and won the Hamilton Music Award for best electronic album of that year.
-'The City Is Sleeping', was released in the winter of 2008, garnishing the HMA for Best Instrumental Album.
-All three records made a strong impact on the independent underground music scene.
+To-date Afternoons In Stereo has released six studio albums.
+The independent debut, Aural Pleasure, came together in 2004, its follow-up Leaves Of Brass being released in 2006 and winning the Hamilton Music Award for Best Electronic Album of that year.
+The City Is Sleeping, released in the winter of 2008, garnered the HMA for Best Instrumental Album.
+All three records, independently produced and released, made a definitive impact on the underground electronic music scene.

-The fourth album, 'The Silence Between Phrases', was released in summer 2010 on the Timewarp Music label based in Athens, Greece.
-Six additional EP's and two album-length collections of remixes have also been released with the label.
-The fifth Afternoons In Stereo studio album, simply entitled '5', was released on Timewarp on May 20th 2013.
+The fourth studio album, The Silence Between Phrases, was released in summer 2010 on the Timewarp Music label based in Athens, Greece.
+A remix collection of the full album, entitled 'Rephrased', followed in 2011.

 More details are available at www.afternoonsinstereo.com